discord-tickets/docs/docs/self-hosting/reverse-proxy.md

 # Reverse proxy setup

-If you want to [install the Portal](portal.md), your bot('s API) needs to have [SSL/TLS encryption](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/).
-As the bot does not use SSL/TLS certificates itself, you need to proxy the HTTP traffic through a web server that does.
+As the bot does not use [SSL/TLS encryption](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) itself, you need to proxy the HTTP traffic through a web server that does.

 !!! info annotate
 	**If you choose to host the portal on [Netlify](https://www.netlify.com) (which is recommended),